NathanaelConnell/RecipeBook/README.md

 - Retrieve Recipes

 ## Build and Run
-Make sure you have maven installed with:
+Make sure you have maven installed by entering this in your terminal:

 ```sudo apt install maven```